Blog

 • Snap close-ups of sealed goods and container doors.

-3. Temperature Damage
+3. Temperature damage

 What it looks like: Spoiled food, frozen goods thawed, pharmaceuticals rendered unusable.